Plea Options in Felony and Misdemeanor Cases

-Anyone who’s watched a crime show or received a speeding ticket is probably familiar with the most common criminal pleas: Guilty and not guilty.
-But there are actually four major types of criminal pleas that could be entered in court:
+Anyone who’s watched a crime show or read the news is probably familiar with the most common criminal pleas: guilty and not guilty.
+But there are actually four primary types of criminal pleas that could be entered in court:

-This indicates that the defendant either doesn’t understand the consequences of his actions because of mentally impairment or he was unable to conform his actions to the law by reason of mental illness or other defect.
+Insanity means that the defendant doesn’t understand the consequences of his actions because of mental impairment, or he was unable to conform his actions to the law because of mental illness or other defect.

-A no contest plea is similar to a guilty plea because you are not challenging the charges against you.
+A no-contest plea is similar to a guilty plea because you are not challenging the charges against you.
 But at the same time, you are not admitting or denying guilt.
-The advantage of a no contest plea is that you do not have to say how the crime was committed, and his plea cannot later be used against you in a civil trial.
-Generally, the parties agree to the facts based upon the police report or other evidence available.
+The advantage of a no-contest plea is that a defendant does not have to say how the crime was committed, and his plea cannot later be used against you in a civil trial.
+Generally, the parties agree to the facts based upon the police report or other available evidence.

 What is a plea bargain or plea agreement?

-In a plea bargain or plea agreement, a Michigan criminal defense attorney and the prosecution work out a deal for a plea to a reduced charge.
-A plea to a reduced charge, or a plea in exchange for the dismissal of some charges, is known as a plea bargain or agreement.
+In a plea bargain or plea agreement, a defense attorney and the prosecution work out a deal for a plea to a reduced charge.
+A plea to a reduced charge, or a plea in exchange for the dismissal of some charges, is known as a plea bargain.
 In a typical plea deal, the defendant agrees to plead guilty to the crime in exchange for some favorable treatment from the prosecution or the judge (often called a Cobb’s Agreement).
 Both sides usually get a benefit.
-For instance, the prosecution is guaranteed a conviction in some form, and the defendant may get a lighter sentence or lower charge than he might receive if he went to trial and was convicted by a jury.
+For instance, the prosecutor is guaranteed a conviction in some form, and the defendant may get a lighter sentence or lower charge than he might receive if he was convicted in a trial.

-The plea bargain usually occurs after a defendant has plead not guilty or stood mute during the criminal arraignment.
-In counties other than Oakland County, Wayne County, Macomb County, Livingston County and Washtenaw County, different practices and procedures may apply.
+The plea bargain usually occurs after a defendant has pleaded not guilty or stood mute during the criminal arraignment.
+In counties other than Oakland County, Wayne County, Macomb County, Livingston County, and Washtenaw County, different practices and procedures may apply.